 Mild traumatic brain injury

-An objective approach to aid in ruling out the presence of acute intracranial lesions
+An objective approach to aid in ruling out the presence of acute intracranial lesions is a test away.

 For In Vitro diagnostic use.